evil-mind-evil-sword/jwz/README.md

 ## Store Discovery

-zawinski searches for `.zawinski/` starting from the current directory and walking up the tree (like git finds `.git/`).
+`jwz` searches for `.zawinski/` starting from the current directory and walking up the tree (like git finds `.git/`).
 This means you can run commands from any subdirectory of your project.

 ## Name